Must Read Recommendations and Reviews

 There are dozens of books available regarding expressive writing, journaling, writing for wellness, mindfulness, and so on.
 Many say virtually the same things.
 They contain lists of why journaling or expressive writing is cathartic or therapeutic.
 Some even provide lists of subjects about which to write, while others provide a “structured” approach.
 However, finding one in which the author established the concepts based on hundreds of legitimate research studies on neuroscience, healing and promoting a healthy brain activity is another matter.

-As a writer, writing about chronic pain, I found this book a wealth of life-changing ideas and concepts, all of which are straightforward yet inspirational.
-Marinella shares real-life stories and examples that precisely illustrate the concepts she presents.
+As a writer, writing about chronic pain, I found this book a wealth of life-changing ideas and concepts.
+Marinella’s ideas and concepts are straightforward yet inspirational.
+She shares real-life stories and examples that precisely illustrate the concepts she presents.
 Her style of writing is very readable and digestible.
 These two characteristics are essential considering the subject.

 The subtitle reads, “Writing to Heal from Trauma, Illness or Loss.”
 However, if anyone desires to share their story or create a legacy of work to share for future generations, they too will realize great benefit.
 You need not be in the throes of life challenges to enjoy this work.